rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 ## Phylogenetic tree

 The program codeml also needs a guide tree to infer the rate of substitutions (it could infer one but it takes longer time and it is not made to be a tree inference program, so not recommended).
+We will use iqtree to infer a tree from our alignment

 ```bash